pyOpenSci/software-peer-review/about-peer-review/how-peer-review-works.md

 ## Who submits packages and who runs the reviews

-pyOpenSci's [suite of packages](https://www.pyopensci.org/python-packages/) are contributed by community members with a great diversity of skills and wide range of backgrounds of developer backgrounds results in a range of quality associated with the suite of tools available to process scientific data.
+pyOpenSci's [suite of packages](https://www.pyopensci.org/python-packages/) are contributed by community members with a great diversity of skills and backgrounds.
+This diversity of developer backgrounds enables us to vet and promote a broad ecosystem of high quality tools that supports scientists across domains with a suite of different data types and structures.

 ### Who reviews pyOpenSci packages ?

 Our peer review process is run by volunteer members of the Python scientific
 community:

-* Editors manage the incoming package review submissions and ensure reviews move forward progress of submissions;
+* Editors manage incoming package submissions.
+Editors also ensure that package reviews move through the review process efficiently;
-* authors create, submit and improve their package;
+* Authors create, submit and improve their package;
 * Reviewers, two per submission, examine the software code and user experience.

 Our [governance documentation](https://www.pyopensci.org/governance) clarifies the various roles that support running our peer review process.

-## Software reviews are contained within GitHub.com issues
+## Software reviews are contained within [GitHub](https://www.github.com/pyOpenSci) issues

 Our entire peer review process occurs on GitHub in the [pyOpenSci software-review repository](https://www.github.com/pyopensci/software-review).

-We use GitHub.com because:
+We use GitHub because:

 * It is free to create an account
 * Anyone can read the review discussion without an account making the process entirely open